SwedbankPay/developer.swedbankpay.com/payments/direct-debit/payments.md

 ### Options before posting a payment

-All valid options when posting a payment with operation equal to Purchase, are described in [direct-debit-technical-reference][the technical reference].
+All valid options when posting a payment with operation equal to Purchase, are described in [the technical reference][direct-debit-technical-reference].

 #### Type of authorization (Intent).